Updated on by Daniel Twigg

 Native integrations allow your SaaS platform to become more “sticky” with your users.
 By being the facilitator of automation you deliver direct value to your users, enhancing your SaaS’s functionality.

 Native integrations enable your users to self-serve, all whilst in your app, browsing integration options through your own customised marketplace.
-Their problems are resolved at point of need.
+Their problems are resolved at the point of need.

 Enabling Integration Building by Wider Teams